scarburato/t150_driver/README.md

 - Force feedback (partially)
 - Force feedback settings
 - Firmware upgrades
+- Handling of range changes from the wheel

 ## How to use the driver
 **Always put the switch of your wheel to the `PS3` position before plug it into your machine!**